Vera C. Rubin Observatory: History

+Site construction began in April 2015.
+The first pixel with the engineering camera came in October 2024, while system first light images were released 23 June 2025.
+Full survey operations began on 30 June 2026, having been delayed by COVID-related issues.

 The Rubin Observatory is the successor to a tradition of sky surveys.
 These started as visually-compiled catalogs in the 18th century, such as the Messier catalog.
 This was replaced by photographic surveys, starting with the 1885 Harvard Plate Collection, the National Geographic Society – Palomar Observatory Sky Survey, and others.
 By about 2000, the first digital surveys, such as the Sloan Digital Sky Survey (SDSS), began to replace the earlier photographic plate surveys.

 The Rubin Observatory evolved from the Dark Matter Telescope, mentioned as early as 1996.
 The fifth decadal report, Astronomy and Astrophysics in the New Millennium, was released in 2001, and recommended the "Large-Aperture Synoptic Survey Telescope" as a major initiative.
 Even at this early stage the basic design and objectives were set:

 The Large-aperture Synoptic Survey Telescope (LSST) is a 6.5-m-class optical telescope designed to survey the visible sky every week down to a much fainter level than that reached by existing surveys.
 It will catalog 90 percent of the near-Earth objects larger than 300 m and assess the threat they pose to life on Earth.
 It will find some 10,000 primitive objects in the Kuiper Belt, which contains a fossil record of the formation of the solar system.
 It will also contribute to the study of the structure of the universe by observing thousands of supernovae, both nearby and at large redshift, and by measuring the distribution of dark matter through gravitational lensing.
 All the data will be available through the National Virtual Observatory, providing access for astronomers and the public to very deep images of the changing night sky.

 Early development was funded by small grants, with major contributions in January 2008 by software billionaires Charles and Lisa Simonyi and Bill Gates, of $20 million and $10 million, respectively. $7.5 million was included in the U.S. President's FY2013 NSF budget request.
 DOE funded the digital camera component built by the SLAC National Accelerator Laboratory, as part of its mission to understand dark energy.

 NSF funding for the rest of construction was authorized on 1 August 2014.
 The lead organizations are: